 - The only way to get better is to go out and do it.
-Don’t let yourself be intimidated by any hill.
+Don’t be intimidated by any hill.
 Instead of seeing as an obstacle, treat it like a glider pilot treats a thermal – an opportunity to gain potential energy.
-Every hill climb is “charging the battery”, stocking you up with potential energy for the blast down the other side
+Every hill climb is ‘charging the battery’, stocking you up with potential energy for the blast down the other side.

 - Break it down into sections to make it manageable, if necessary yard by yard (you can cycle another yard, can’t you?).
-Set yourself markers so that you have (mentally) a series of short sections rather than one long grind.
+Set yourself markers – such as the next lamppost or tree – so that you have (mentally) a series of short sections rather than one long grind.

 - Set up your bike right.
 Make sure your saddle is high enough, an apparently small adjustment here can make a huge difference.
-If your saddle is too low, you will not get the full extension of your legs and there will be a hindrance to smooth rotation as each pedal goes through the six o’clock position.
+If your saddle is too low, you won’t get the full extension of your legs, hindering smooth rotation as each pedal goes through the six o’clock position.

 - Get in the right position, weight forward (on nose of saddle) head down (pretend you’re going to kiss your bars) – it seems to help you get more push out of each pedal stroke.
 On a steep hill, you may have to get out of the saddle simply to get your weight far enough forward to keep the front wheel on the ground.